 Then again, maybe you will use both options depending on which one fits your clients’ needs.
 Whatever you choose, your onboarding process needs to incorporate this.

 How Does It Work?

 You need a standard operating procedure in place.
-It can be a simple checklist that briefly describes each step in the process, from initial contact to preparing for the first appointment.
+It can be a simple checklist that briefly describes each step in the process, from initial contact (discovery call) to preparing for the first appointment.

 Initial Contact Phase